mcrackk/excel_summer_2022/description_of _project_README.md

 # excel_summer_2022
 This is the home for the code written working with Professor Douglas on research!
-Here I will put the code that I've written for the project.